RU Voting Ambassador

-New Jersey is actively recruiting poll workers for the 2021 General Election!
-Supporting the Election Day practices in your county, poll workers will be paid $14.49 for early-voting days and $200 on Election Day, November 2nd.
+New Jersey is actively recruiting poll workers for the midterm elections!
+Supporting the Election Day practices in your county, poll workers will be paid for early-voting days and on Election Day, November 8th.
 All participants will be paid for the required training.

-Rutgers University-New Brunswick takes part in several democratic participation and engagement challenges across the United States, including the BigTen Voting Challenge, ALL-IN Campus Democracy Challenge and the New Jersey Ballot Bowl.
+Rutgers University takes part in several democratic participation and engagement challenges across the United States, including the BigTen Voting Challenge, ALL IN Democracy Challenge, and the New Jersey Ballot Bowl.

 Some highlights from these challenges include: